aappleby/matcheroni/README.md

  - A **"matcher"** is any class or struct that contains a static matching function named ```match()``` in its body.

+Matcheroni includes [built-in matchers for most regex-like tasks](matcheroni/Matcheroni.h#L54), but writing your own is straightforward.
 Matchers can be templated and can do basically whatever they like inside ```match()```.
 For example, if we wanted to print a message whenever some pattern matches, we could do this:

 ```
 template<typename P>